xiaofanliang/starter-hugo-academic/content/project/SIPOI/index.md

 In this study, we ask two research questions:
 - Where does social infrastructure exist near subway stations?
 - How do built environment factors (e.g., population density, building area,road length, and car-oriented infrastructure) affect colocation patterns?

+We are currently developing a cool web map tool that allows exploration and download of social infrastructure POI around subway stations around the world.

 **Keywords: Subway Station; Social Infrastructure; OpenStreetMap**